-Along with Hollywood, my next book, The Scandal, is also set in Steamboat Springs, Colorado.
+Along with Hollywood, my next romance novel, The Scandal, is also set in Steamboat Springs, Colorado.
 I lived in Colorado in the late 1990s, and it truly is a beautiful state.

 Sometimes I wish I hadn’t left.
 However, circumstances were such at the time that I had no choice.
 Must be why I’ve used Colorado as a location in so many of my novels.
 It’s a way for me to go back and visit one of the most beautiful and scenic states in the country.